- Timber rattlesnakes are also known as the American viper, black rattlesnake, canebrake, eastern rattlesnake, or timber rattler.

 Distinguishing Types of Rattlesnakes in the US

 In North America, there are 15 species of rattlesnake, all venomous vipers.
-Easy ways to tell them apart is by where you are on the continent, coloration, size, and habitat.
+Easy ways to tell them apart are by where you are on the continent, coloration, size, and habitat.
 Rattlesnakes are thought to only inhabit the southwestern part of the U.S. into Mexico, however, several species inhabit the southeast up into the east coast pine and coastal forests.
 If you plan on traveling in the country and participating in outdoor activities, familiarize yourself with snakes in the area, especially these guys, so you can easily identify and react properly if you come across one.

 The timber rattlesnake is categorized as endangered in several states, including Connecticut, Illinois, Indiana, Massachusetts, New Hampshire, New Jersey, New York, Vermont, and Virginia.
 Only one colony of timber rattlesnakes remains in the entire state of New Hampshire, having been eradicated from Maine and Rhode Island.
 In many Appalachian states, they are protected from extinction, yet their numbers continue to dwindle.
 This is a pity, as they are essential to our ecosystem’s functioning.
 While out for a walk, if you come across one of these snakes, please do not disturb it.
 Never attempt to handle a snake that you find on the ground, as this is how most people are bitten.